 As the choice of electric cars available to lease increases, so do the number of leasing offers.
 So whether you’re looking for a Tesla Model Y lease, an MG 4 lease or a Volkswagen ID3 lease, we’ve got you covered.

 How to pick the right EV?

 Choosing the right EV will depend on your budget, your preferred body style, driving style and tastes.
-The availability of electric vehicles available in the UK continues to grow,
+The availability of electric vehicles in the UK continues to grow.

 There are three types of electric vehicle on the market:

-Battery electric vehicles (BEVs): also known as pure electric cars, are the cleanest cars on the road and generally powered entirely by a rechargeable electric battery.
-BEV drivers can charge their car at home or at one of the UK’s growing number of public chargepoints.
+Battery electric vehicles (BEVs): also known as pure electric cars.
+These are the cleanest cars on the road and generally powered entirely by a rechargeable electric battery.
+BEV drivers can charge their car at home or at one of the UK’s growing number of public charge points.

-Hybrid electric vehicles (HEVs): a hybrid car uses more than one source of power.
+Hybrid electric vehicles (HEVs): this hybrid car uses more than one source of power.
 A HEV typically combines an electric battery with a conventional petrol or diesel engine.
-The engine will usually also charge the electric battery meaning that you do not have to manually recharge the battery, although the battery range in hybrid cars may be limited.
+The engine will usually also charge the electric battery meaning that you don’t have to manually recharge the battery, although the battery range in hybrid cars may be limited.